trovster/fitness-visualisations/README.md

 --fitness-ring-stand: #1eeaef;
 ```

-If you provide icons, they can be styled using `--fitness-icon`.
+If you provide icons, they can be styled using `--fitness-icon` CSS variable.

 ```css
 fitness-ring [slot="icon-move"] {